ashtonesawyer/netsec/final/final.md

 ```

 ### Actual Length + Returning
-A UDP header is 8 bytes long, so adding that to the 20 byte IPv4 header
+A UDP header is 8 bytes long, so adding that to the 20-byte IPv4 header
 means that the data starts on the 29th byte and it should go until the end of
 the packet.